powhwee/stream-fastvlm/README.md

 -   Python 3.10
 -   FFmpeg

 Note: Python 3.13 didn't work when I tested it.
+This was only developed and tested on an apple silicon mac.

 ## Setup